 Green Comet broccoli is a dwarf plant.
 It is hardy and high tolerant to downy mildew: it is a diseases resistant plant.

-You can grow this broccoli in containers, in a natural-air green house indoor; or outdoors open ground; or in a small gardening bed.
+You can grow this broccoli in containers, in a natural-air green house indoor; or outdoor's open ground; or in a small gardening bed.

 I received the seeds in October 2007.
 As usual I could not wait to grow them.
-Those were the most exciting days because it was my first time in life growing organic broccoli; I did not know how it would turn up until I seen it.
+Those were the most exciting days because it was my first time in life growing organic broccoli; I did not know how it would turn up until I see it.

-I started with one seed in a little plastic tray in our Small Greenhouse.
+I started with one seed in a little plastic tray in our small greenhouse.
 After one week, she was transplanted to her own plastic basket with 2 inches of rich potting soil.
 She was sitting with two outter pots; and covered partially with a transparent mini greenhouse lid; for the winter frost protection.

 While she was in the green house, I feed her rain water when there was sunlight around.